Karan0110/microsegmentation/README.md

 	* `model-focal-loss`
 * All of the filepaths can be wherever you want (the program will create them if they don't exist already) with the exception of `--datadir`:
 	* This must be the location of the synthetic data produced by the `generation` pipeline

+**Note**: If you want to use the `run_train.sh` - make sure to change all the directories to reflect your local filesystem!

 Some notes on the config files: